demystifyfp/FsToolkit.ErrorHandling/gitbook/result/requireFunctions.md

 // Error "Value must be false"
 ```

-## requireSome
+## requireSomeWith

-Converts an Option to a Result, using the given error if None.
+Converts an Option to a Result, using the given function to supply an error if None.

 ### Function Signature